wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/io.md

 The execution time is **18 seconds**.
 (This result can be generalized for $n$ tasks by identifying the repeating pattern: $2 + 3 + (n-1) x (3 + 1) + 1  = 4n + 2$.)

+We can double-check the result in simulation by setting the number of tasks to 4, the amount of input data to 200 MB, the amount of output data to 200 MB, and the task work to 300 Gflop.

 The CPU is utilized for 12 seconds.
 Therefore the CPU utilization is 12/18 = 66.6%.